Alphabet Printables

 LETTER HUNT

-On this one-page activity, preschoolers will identify the capital letter in the left-hand column.
+On this one-page activity, preschoolers will identify the capital letters in the left-hand column.
 Then, they’ll hunt for its corresponding letter in the same row.

 This will help preschoolers build visual discrimination skills as they hunt for the matching letter among five lowercase letters.